crosstheages/public-data/patch-notes.md

   - You can now purchase animation level 2 using your free animation or CTA Token otherwise.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.6.3012 Patch

+`2023-01-19 08:15 UTC`

+Fixes

+- Duel
+  - No longer show red warn screen nor red timers on reconnection.
+- Cards
+  - Fixed an issue preventing the deck to be saved.
+- Profile
+  - Banner and In-Game Footer are now in their own section.

 ## 0.6.3006 Patch